travetto/travetto/module/auth-passport/README.md

 }
 ```

-As you can see, ```PassportIdentityProvider``` will take care of the majority of the work, and all that is required is:
+As you can see, ```PassportIdentitySource``` will take care of the majority of the work, and all that is required is:
 * Provide the name of the strategy (should be unique)
 * Provide the strategy instance. **NOTE** you will need to provide the callback for the strategy to ensure you pass the external principal back into the framework
 * The conversion functions which defines the mapping between external and local identities.